AlanCoding/playbooks/README.md

 ### Live patches for AWX and AAP controller

-This is a collection of Ansible content to help speed up processes of modifying and testing live servers.
+This has Ansible content to help speed up modifying and testing live servers.

 #### Configuration of inventory file